 Grid computing applies some key concepts from parallel computing: the workload distribution and the mechanisms used for the synchronizations/communications between distributed processes are crucial aspects to achieve high performance when using a loosely-coupled computing infrastructure.
-As well as the flow of data and instructions, which often define the type of parallelism applied in the grid; and portability issues, specific hardware requirements, and required run-time libraries and modules.
+Other important features are the flow of data and instructions, which often define the type of parallelism applied in the grid; and the portability issues, the specific hardware requirements, and the run-time libraries and modules needed to execution.
 These prerequisites have to be checked before implementing and/or executing a parallel application in a grid infrastructure.
 The large availability of computing resources in grid infrastructures also provides support to implement fault-tolerance mechanisms, such as checkpointing and restarting, multiple data repositories, etc. Due to all these features, grid computing has emerged as a powerful paradigm for solving complex problems in many application areas [1].